gramuah/pose-errors/documentation.md

 + *writeAnalysisSummary.m*

-If SAVE_SUMMARY flag is true creates text file summarizing the results of the analysis
+If SAVE_SUMMARY flag is true creates text file summarizing the results of the analysis.

 **If DO_TEX flag is true:**

 + *writeTexHeader.m*

-Creates tex header file for creating pdf report
+Creates tex header file for creating pdf report.

 + *writeTableResults.m*

-Creates a table with the detector results
+Creates a table with the detector results.

 + *writeTexObject.m*

-Creates tex material for results for one object category
+Creates tex material for results for one object category.